quran/quran.com-frontend-v2/README.md

 ## Contact

-Please [open an issue](https://github.com/quran/quran.com-frontend/issues/new) with your email to join our slack channel where we can discuss ideas, issues, features and so much more.
-We will try to add you as soon as possible.
+Please [open an issue](https://github.com/quran/quran.com-frontend/issues/new) with your email to join our slack channel, and we'll try to add you as soon as possible.
+On slack, we can discuss ideas, issues, features and so much more.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->